garnold335/nessie-quadruped/README.md

 6. LiPo battery voltage monitor using analog pin A6 with a voltage divider: 82Kohm between Vin and A6 and 27kohm between A6 and Gnd.
 7. Voltage level is displayed on the gamepad LEDs: 4 LEDs inidcating full charge and 1 LED low voltage threshhold.
 The gamepad vibrates continuously when voltage drops below the low threshhold.
 8. Added additional moves from John Crombie's code: https://www.youtube.com/watch?v=wmmPD2v2RAA
-9. Added modules for polar/cartesian tranformation using cordic library for future port to ESP32, which does not allow floating point code in an interrupt service routine.
+9. Added modules for polar/cartesian tranformation using cordic library.
+These modules are for future use so that the code can be ported to ESP32.
+The ESP32 compiler does not allow floating point code to run in an interrupt service routine.
+The cordic library uses integer operations for the trig functions.

 Any bluetooth gamepad supported by the bluepad32 library https://github.com/ricardoquesada/bluepad32/blob/main/docs/plat_nina.md can be used.
 See the images folder for button actions using the gamepad controller.